cryptokroko515/cryptokroko515/README.md

 ## Personal
 Hi, I’m **cryptokroko515** - Welcome to my Github.
 I’m interested in **cryptocurrencies** and the use of scripts for easy crypto portfolio management.
 I run these on my raspberry pi 3B+ and 4.
-Also checking out some other cool projects that i stumble upon.
+Also checking out some other cool projects that i stumble upon, like

-* Projects
 * _Pihole - Adblocker
 * _RaspiBlitz - This is a very cool project to do.
 Easy setup, thanks Rootzoll!_